2017 NEWMAC Women's Cross Country Coach of the Year

-Brian Chabot is entering his 10th season as the Head Men's and Women's Track and Field Coach and first as the Head Cross Country Coach at WPI.
+Brian Chabot is entering his second campaign as the Head Cross Country Coach and 11th season as the Head Men's and Women's Track and Field Coach at WPI.

 Prior to joining the staff at WPI, Chabot coached Indoor Track and Field at his alma mater, St. John's High School in Shrewsbury from 2000-01.
 Under Chabot's tutelage, the Pioneers set school records in the mile and the 4x800 relay.